jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/1_Hydrogen/1_Safety.typ

     ),
     stroke: none,

     [1.
-Adequate ignition energy or ignition temperature @Bane2013 @Dimitriou2017 @FernandezTarrazo2023],
-    [ 2.
-Flammable/detonable gas mixture  @Cheikhravat2012 @Crowl2007 @Yang2021 @Gao2016 @Zhang2016],
+Presence of sufficient ignition energy or attainment of ignition temperature @Bane2013 @Dimitriou2017 @FernandezTarrazo2023], [2.
+Formation of a flammable or detonable gas mixture @Cheikhravat2012 @Crowl2007 @Yang2021 @Gao2016 @Zhang2016],
-    [ 3.
-Special cases: chlorine and fluorine @Klell2018 @Klell2023 @Sullivan1975 @Gustin2005],
+    [3.
+Special reactive cases: presence of chlorine or fluorine @Klell2018 @Klell2023 @Sullivan1975 @Gustin2005],
   ),
   kind: table,
-  caption: [Conditions for Hydrogen to become ignitable to detonable.], ) <tab_23>
+  caption: [Essential conditions for hydrogen to become ignitable to detonable.], ) <tab_23>

+// ---------------------------------- here ---------------------------------- //

-The minimum ignition energy depends on the air content.
-But in principle, a small spark or static discharge is sufficient to ignite hydrogen in the right gas mixture.
-A static discharge, such as that caused by friction with a carpet and subsequent touching of a doorknob, is sufficient ($20 "to" 30 "mJ"$) to ignite the ignitable gas composition @Klell2018.
+The minimum ignition energy for hydrogen is highly dependent on the air content in the gas mixture.
+In principle, a small spark or static discharge is sufficient to ignite hydrogen when the gas mixture is within the flammable range.
+For instance, a static discharge resulting from walking on a carpet and subsequently touching a doorknob, which typically generates $20 "to" 30 "mJ"$ of energy, is capable of igniting a flammable hydrogen-air mixture @Klell2018.
-Minimum ignition energies for hydrogen, methane and propane at different air contents of the gas mixture are displayed in @fig_19.
+The minimum ignition energies for hydrogen, methane, and propane across various air content levels in the gas mixture, illustrated in @fig_19, provide a comparative perspective on the ignition sensitivity of these gases.

 #figure(
   image("../../../../1_Data/2_Figs/0_Content/1_Chap/1_Hydro/1_Safety/0_Ingition_Energy.png",
   width: 87%),
-  caption: [Simplified representation of the ignition energies under norstandardmal conditions of hydrogen, methane and propane in air @Klell2018.], ) <fig_19>
+  caption: [Comparison of minimum ignition energies for hydrogen, methane, and propane in air under standard conditions @Klell2018.], ) <fig_19>

-Vieweing @fig_19, ut can be noted that the mentioned $20 "mJ"$, which result from a static discharge, are more than sufficient to start ignition with the appropriate hydrogen-air composition.
-When comparing the behavior of hydrogen with the two other gases, that is, methane and propane, the following also becomes clear.
-Hydrogen not only requires smaller amounts of ignition energies than methane, but is also highly flammable in a significantly larger range.

-For further important considerations, two technical terms should be defined:
+An analysis of @fig_19 reveals that the aforementioned $20 "mJ"$ energy from a static discharge exceeds the minimum ignition energy required for an appropriate hydrogen-air composition.
+Comparing hydrogen to methane and propane, two key observations emerge: hydrogen not only requires lower ignition energies than methane but also exhibits flammability across a substantially wider range of air-fuel mixtures.
+To promote deeper understanding, it is essential to define two critical technical terms:

-- *The flash point* of a flammable liquid is the lowest liquid temperature at which, under specified conditions, vapors develop in such quantity that an ignitable vapor/air mixture is formed above the liquid surface by external ignition.
-If the ignition source is removed, the flames extinguish @Klell2018 @Klell2023.
+1. *Flash point*: For a flammable liquid, this refers to the lowest temperature at which, under specified conditions, sufficient vapors are produced to form an ignitable vapor/air mixture above the liquid surface upon external ignition.
+Notably, if the ignition source is removed, the flames extinguish @Klell2018 @Klell2023.

-- *The ignition temperature* is the lowest temperature at which spontaneous ignition of the fuel occurs in an open vessel @Klell2018 @Klell2023.
+2. *Ignition temperature*: This denotes the lowest temperature at which spontaneous ignition of the fuel occurs in an open vessel @Klell2018 @Klell2023.

-In both cases, ignition can only occur if a certain proportion of air is present.
-Important information on the ignition or explosion behavior of hydrogen and other fuels are listed in @tab_24.
+It is important to note that in both cases, ignition can only occur if an appropriate proportion of air is present.
+Comprehensive data on the ignition and explosion characteristics of hydrogen and other fuels are provided in @tab_24.

 #figure(
   table(
     columns: (auto, auto, auto, auto, auto, auto),
     align: (col, row) => if row == 0 or row == 1 { center + horizon } else { center + horizon },
     fill: (col, row) => if row <= 1 {table_cl_header} else {(table_cl_1, table_cl_0).at(calc.rem(row, 2))},
     inset: (
     x: 1em,
     y: 0.7em,
     ),
     stroke: none,
     /* --- header --- */
     [*Substance *], [*Lower explosion limit*], [*Upper explosion limit*], [*Flash point*], [*Ignition temperature*], [*Minimum ignition energy*], [], [*[Vol% in air]*], [*[Vol% in air]*], [*[°C]*], [*[°C]*], [*[mJ]*], /* -------------- */

     [Acetylene], [1.5], [82], [-136], [305], [0.019],
     [Ammonia (l)], [15], [34], [132], [651], [14],
     [Gasoline (l)], [0.6], [8], [> -20], [240-500], [0.8],
     [Natural gas], [4.5], [13.5], [> -188], [600], [0.3],
     [Carbon monoxide], [12.5], [75], [-191], [605], [> 0.3],
     [Methane], [5], [15], [-188], [595], [0.3],
     [Petroleum (l)], [0.7], [5], [55], [280], [0.25],
     [Propane (l)], [2.1], [9.5], [-104], [470], [0.25],
     [Hydrogen], [4], [75.6], [-270.8], [585], [0.017],

     ),
     kind: table,
-caption: [ Ignition-relevant properties of hydrogen and various other fuels @Klell2023.
-Notation: (l) stands for liquid, otherwise gaseous ], )<tab_24>
+    caption: [Comparison of ignition-relevant properties for hydrogen and various other fuels @Klell2023.
+Note: (l) denotes liquid state; all others are in gaseous state.], )<tab_24>

-Considering @tab_24 it can be observed that the  ignition temperature of hydrogen is quite high compared to other gases.
-However, the large spectrum in which a hydrogen-air mixture is flammable is also comparatively large.
-This might be acceptable through various safety measures.
-However, hydrogen has the lowest minimum ignition energy from the shown other fuels in @tab_24.
-This poses the greatest safety challenge for preventing unwanted and accidental ignitions.
-Moreover, hydrogen itself is not visible to the naked eye.
-Experimental investigations in @schefer2009visible show recordings of hydrogen flames.
-A copy of the visual depiciton is given in @fig_20.
+An analysis of @tab_24 reveals that hydrogen exhibits a relatively high ignition temperature compared to other gases.
+However, it is crucial to note that hydrogen-air mixtures remain flammable across a comparatively wide range of concentrations.
+While this broad flammability range might be manageable through appropriate safety measures, hydrogen presents a unique challenge due to its exceptionally low minimum ignition energy—the lowest among the fuels listed in @tab_24.
+This characteristic poses a significant safety concern, as it increases the risk of unwanted and accidental ignitions.
+Further complicating safety considerations is the fact that hydrogen is invisible to the naked eye.
+However, experimental investigations conducted by @schefer2009visible have successfully recorded hydrogen flames under specific conditions.
+A visual representation of these flames is provided in @fig_20, offering insights into the observable characteristics of hydrogen combustion.

 #figure(
   image("../../../../1_Data/2_Figs/0_Content/1_Chap/1_Hydro/1_Safety/1_H2_Flame.png",
   // keep the 10% here. seems to be a very high dimensional image
   width: 10%),
-  caption: [Recording of a hydrogen flame at a laminar jet velocity of 47 m/s, a Reynolds number of 837.
-The image was taken without filter, with the Sony DSC D700 with an aperture of f/2.4 @schefer2009visible.], ) <fig_20>
+  caption: [Visibility of a hydrogen flame under specific conditions: laminar jet velocity of 47 m/s, Reynolds number of 837.
+Image captured using a Sony DSC D700 camera (aperture f/2.4, no filter) @schefer2009visible.], ) <fig_20>

-The recording in @fig_20 was made for a laminar jet velocity of 47 m/s, a Reynolds number of 837, with the Sony DSC D700 (1344 × 1024 pixels), with an f/2.4 aperture and without filter.
-Often it is thought that hydrogen flames are also not visible.
-However, @fig_20 shows that this is not the case @schefer2009visible.
+The image presented in @fig_20 was captured under specific experimental conditions: a laminar jet velocity of 47 m/s, a Reynolds number of 837, using a Sony DSC D700 camera (1344 × 1024 pixels) with an f/2.4 aperture and no filter.
+Contrary to the common misconception that hydrogen flames are invisible, @fig_20 clearly demonstrates their visibility @schefer2009visible.
+It is important to note, however, that while hydrogen flames are indeed visible, they exhibit lower luminosity compared to the flames of ignited hydrocarbons @schefer2009visible.
+This difference in visibility has significant implications for safety and detection methods in hydrogen applications.
-The flame is visible, although not as strongly visible as hydrocarbons when ignited @schefer2009visible.
-The influence of the oxygen content in the oxygen-hydrogen mixture is shown in @fig_21.
+The visibility of hydrogen flames is further influenced by the oxygen content in the oxygen-hydrogen mixture, as illustrated in @fig_21.

+// -------------------------------- from here ------------------------------- //
+// TODO only the text needs to be modified, inshallah the floats are fine This relationship between flame visibility and mixture composition can provide valuable insights for safety considerations for hydrogen applications.

 #figure(
   image("../../../../1_Data/2_Figs/0_Content/1_Chap/1_Hydro/1_Safety/2_H2_Multi_Flame.png",
   width: 57%),
-  caption: [Influence of oxygen content.
-The higher $phi$ becomes, the better the approximation to stoichiometric combustion properties (a) $phi = 1.0$, (b) $phi = 0.8$, (c)$phi = 0.7$, (d) $phi = 0.62$, jet velocity of $33 "m/s"$, Reynolds number of 580, aperture f/2.4, turbulent @schefer2009visible.],
+  caption: [Effect of oxygen content on hydrogen flame visibility.
+Images show flames at different equivalence ratios $phi$: (a) $phi = 1.0$, (b) $phi = 0.8$, (c) $phi = 0.7$, (d) $phi = 0.62$.
+Higher $phi$ values indicate closer approximation to stoichiometric combustion.
+Experimental conditions: jet velocity $33 "m/s"$, Reynolds number 580, turbulent flow, camera aperture f/2.4 @schefer2009visible.], ) <fig_21>
-) <fig_21>

-In this context, the equivalence ratio, denoted as $phi$, is defined as the actual air–fuel ratio to the stoichiometric air–fuel ratio for combustion @Salaudeen2019.
-Consequently, $phi = 1$ means best combustibility and values smaller stand for $phi$ suggest suboptimal conditions for combustion.
-The results show that the higher $phi$ is, the better the visibility of the flame becomes.
+In inspecting hydrogen flame visibility, the equivalence ratio, denoted as $phi$, plays a crucial role. $phi$ is defined as the ratio of the actual air-fuel ratio to the stoichiometric air-fuel ratio for combustion @Salaudeen2019.
+An equivalence ratio of $phi = 1$ represents optimal combustibility, while lower values of $phi$ indicate suboptimal combustion conditions.
+The experimental results demonstrate a positive correlation between $phi$ and flame visibility: as $phi$ increases, the flame becomes more visible.
-The conditions that led to this recording can be found in the figure description.
-In @schefer2009visible it is concluded that for good visibility, low lighting should be provided.
+The specific experimental conditions for these observations are detailed in the description of @fig_21.
+Notably, @schefer2009visible concludes that low ambient lighting conditions are conducive to better flame visibility, an important consideration for practical hydrogen flame detection.
-Detailed information on hydrogen-air mixing limits for different types of ignition and names other important parameters in this context are provided in @tab_25.
-However, it should be explicitly noted that under normal conditions ($0 degree.c$, $1.01325 "bar"$) hydrogen is flammable at an air content of $4% "to" 75.6%$ and detonable at an air content of $18 "to" 58.9%$.
+Comprehensive information on hydrogen-air mixing limits for various ignition types and other relevant parameters are provided in @tab_25.
+It is critical to emphasize that under standard conditions ($0 degree.c$ and $1.01325 "bar"$), hydrogen exhibits a wide flammability range, being flammable at air concentrations of $4% "to" 75.6%$.
+Moreover, hydrogen becomes detonable within a narrower but still significant range of $18% "to" 58.9%$ air content.

 #figure(
   table(